 After the PhD, he has worked as Research Fellow at the University for around 1 year and his main research topics were about analysis of social phenomena, such as Collective Intelligence, and computation on huge complex networks.

 At the beginning of 2016 he was hired by DI.GI.
 International S.p.A. as Security expert and Project Manager.
-At present he is a Cyber Security Technical Officer at Sapienza, University of Rome.
+From 2017 to 2021 he was a Cyber Security Officer at Sapienza, University of Rome, while at present he is a Cyber Security Expert at IVASS.